Path-Based Conditions for the Identifiability of Non-additive Nonlinear Networks with Full Measurements: Generic nonlinear matrix for

-for real parameters $\alpha_{i,j}^{(q)}$, with $1\le q\le K$, where we assume that the series $\sum_{\ell=K+1}^\infty \beta_{i,j}^{(\ell)}(y_j^{k-m_{i,j}})^{\ell}$ is convergent.
-For pairs $(i,j)$ not connected by an edge, let $f_{i,j}(y_j^{k-m_{i,j}})\equiv0$.
-We collect all parameters $\alpha_{i,j}^{(q)}$ in a vector $P$, and introduce the notion of a $K$-generic property related to the graph $G$, which is related to the notion of genericity used in \cite{vanelli2024local}. \begin{definition}[$K$-generic property] We say that a property $K$-\emph{generically} holds for a given graph $G$ if, for the $K$-analytic parametrization consistent with the graph $G$, the property holds for all parameters $\alpha_{i,j}^{(\ell)}$ except possibly those lying on a zero measure set, and for every $\beta_{i,j}^{(\ell)}$. \end{definition} Notice that in Definition~\ref{def:K_generic_prop}, the variables $\beta_{i,j}^{(\ell)}$ are not involved in the notion of a zero measure set.
+for real parameters $\alpha_{i,j,\ell}^{(q)}$, with $1\le q\le K$, where we assume that the series $\sum_{s=K+1}^\infty \beta_{i,j,\ell}^{(s)}(y_j^{k-\ell})^{s}$ is convergent.
+For pairs $(i,j)$ not connected by an edge, let $f_{i,j}^{\{\ell\}}\equiv0$.
+We collect all parameters $\alpha_{i,j,\ell}^{(q)}$ in a vector $P$, and introduce the notion of a $K$-generic property related to the digraph $G$, which is related to the notion of genericity used in \cite{vanelli2025local}. \begin{definition}[$K$-generic property] We say that a property $K$-\emph{generically} holds for a given digraph $G$ if, for the $K$-analytic parametrization consistent with the digraph $G$ and delays, the property holds for all parameters $\alpha_{i,j,\ell}^{(s)}$ except possibly those lying on a zero measure set, and for every $\beta_{i,j,\ell}^{(s)}$. \end{definition} Notice that in Definition~\ref{def:K_generic_prop}, the variables $\beta_{i,j,\ell}^{(s)}$ are not involved in the notion of a zero measure set, since the property depends on a finite-order truncation of the edge functions considering only the coefficients $\alpha_{i,j,\ell}^{(s)}$.
 Then, based on the notion a $K$-generic property, we define a generic property.

-\begin{definition}[Generic property] We say that a property \emph{generically} holds for a given graph $G$ if there exists a $K\in\mathbb{Z}^+$, such that the property is $K$-generic. \end{definition} Now, we introduce some matrices that will be used in the proof of Theorem~\ref{thm:sufficiency}.
-Let us consider a static equation associated with the dynamic model \eqref{eq:decomposition_Fi} where we set all the functions $g_i=0$ and the delays $m_{i,j}=0$:
+\begin{definition}[Generic property] We say that a property \emph{generically} holds for a given digraph $G$ if there exists a $K\in\mathbb{Z}^+$, such that the property is $K$-generic for any configuration of delays. \end{definition}